tiinajor/pilvi/w2 Javascript Asynchronous/01 AJAX/README.md

 ### 4.1 Test your Understanding

-You can make a simple “404” checker as follows.
+You can make a simple “404” checker as follows.// NOTE: this is the same excercise you have done earlier.
+Do not have a look there but try to solve the problem now!

 - Add a text input element to the page which the user can type a URL in to.
 - Add a button that when clicked tries to do an AJAX http request to the given URL.